StevenSYS/blockbreakhc/README.md

 # BlockBreakHC
-A HolyC version of a game I originally made in JavaScript
+A HolyC version of a game I originally made in JavaScript + jQuery

 # Screenshots